GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 ```

 This will configure the passport strategy if the details of the
-strategy are received from passport API.
+strategy are received from the Passport API.

 ###  Add button for the configured strategy in passport authentication UI.

-So far the passport server is ready with the new strategy that we have
+So far, the Passport server is ready with the new strategy that we have
-created, but to call the strategy we need to add a button which calls
+created, but to call the strategy we need to add a button to call
 the new strategy.

 ```xhtml